 Scientists suspect that gasotransmitters could be used as medications if we understood their behavior better.
 In 2011, an organization called the European Network on Gasotransmitters, or ENOG, was created.
 The network holds conferences, meetings, and workshops.
 Its aim is to discover the functions and methods of action of the different gasotransmitters and to develop their use as medications.
 The network also wants to discover the differences and similarities in the actions of carbon monoxide, nitric oxide, and hydrogen sulfide.

 It's interesting to realize that a potentially deadly gas such as carbon monoxide could have important health benefits.
 There is so much that we still need to learn about the human body.
-Understanding more about the action of carbon monoxide and the other gasotransmitters could lead to significant medical advances.
+Understanding more about the action of CO and the other gasotransmitters could lead to significant medical advances.

 References and Resources